 The vicinity has a mixed character, with a variety of land uses and buildings of different types, ages, conventional external materials and extensions and alterations.
 Differences in visual appearance are not in themselves evidence of harm to the character of an area.
-The existing Southwood Crescent development is a readily visible landmark in the area due to the scale and height of the buildings.
+The existing Southwood Crescent development is a readily visible landmark in the area due to the large scale and height of the buildings.
 It is in a prominent position, open to public views, and adjoins busy strategic and local distributor roads.
-The existing buildings are showing their age due to long term vacancy.
+However, the existing buildings are showing their age due to long term vacancy.

 The proposals would result in change in the visual appearance of the site.
-The existing large tall commercial buildings would be replaced by significantly smaller scale lower-rise buildings that would be much less visually prominent.
-Whilst proposed houses would be sited closer to the road boundaries of the site, this would not appear unusual or out of character for a housing development.
+The existing large tall commercial buildings would be replaced by significantly smaller-scale lower-rise buildings that would be much less visually prominent.
+Whilst proposed houses would be sited closer to the road boundaries of the site, this would not appear unusual or out of character for a housing development or, indeed, unusual in the context of the character and appearance of the surrounding area.
 Much of the existing boundary tree and shrub/hedge screening of the site adjoining Summit Avenue and Southwood Road would be retained, thereby softening the appearance of those elements of the proposed development that would be visible, including from the 'green corridors'.
 The development is not considered to give rise to any material harm to the visual character and appearance of the area.
 The layout and building design and materials would be conventional for housing.
 It is considered that the development would be of appropriate appearance; and finishing materials can be controlled by condition.

 Of over 200 existing trees located on the site, some 86 trees would be removed as a result of the proposals.
 Most being Category C and U trees.
 No Category A trees (of which there are just two on site) and only 5 Category B trees would be removed.
-Those to be removed are generally smaller trees planted within the interior of the office landscaping or those which are damaged, poorly developed or compromising the growth of adjoining trees.
-There would be some thinning of the existing mature boundary tree planting for these reasons.
+Those to be removed are generally smaller trees planted within the interior of the office landscaping, or those that are damaged, poorly developed or compromising the growth of adjoining trees.
+There would be some thinning of the existing mature boundary tree planting for these reasons for example.
 Whilst there are a small number of trees to be removed to avoid conflicts with the proposed new built development of the scheme, these are not considered to be unjustified or unreasonable.
-The Council's Arboricultural Officer has considered the submitted Arboricultural Reports and also notes that the proposals also involve the planting of over 100 new trees within the estate layout and to bolster the existing planted margins of the site.
+The Council's Arboricultural Officer has considered the submitted Arboricultural Reports and also notes that the proposals also involve the planting of a significant number of new trees within the estate layout and to bolster the existing planted margins of the site.
+Indeed, the proposed further amendments to the scheme would result in provision of 15 additional new trees within the scheme.
 It is not considered that the proposals would alter the main arboricultural features of the site, and would not have a significant adverse impact on the arboricultural character and appearance of the area.
 No objection is raised subject to the imposition of conditions and informatives; and the proposals are considered to be acceptable having regard to saved Local Plan Policy ENV13.